hudora/pyShipping/README.rst

+I take no credit for the excellent pyShipping (https://github.com/hudora/pyShipping) module.
+All I've done is fork their repo and make it python3 compatible.
+For the record, I submitted a pull request to the original maintainers almost 6 weeks ago (at the time of writing) but the project appears to be dormant and I needed this available via pip install today.

+Install via...
+pip install pyShipping-python3

+---

 pyShipping provides connections to interface with shipping companies and to transport shipping related information.

  * package - shipping/cargo related calculations based on a unit of shipping (box, crate, package), includes a bin packing implementation in pure Python